Enjoy A Lucrative Salary And High Job Satisfaction Using Your Communication Skills To Help Businesses Grow

 - Learn how to go through the process of analyzing a business, how to interact with the clients and different departments, and how to communicate with stakeholders at all steps of a project.

 - Discover how to translate your knowledge of the business development position into questions that will impress your future company.
-The BDF provides important advice to help you showcase your knowledge and passion for the field.
+The training provides important advice to help you showcase your knowledge and passion for the field.

 - Gain guidance from practicing business developers on your upcoming interview, your newly created resume, or your recent job offer.
 They’re in the field and can provide advice that’s targeted for your specific needs and questions.

 - Enjoy meaningful conversations with other PhDs in the group to discuss the latest development in your job search, your current challenges, and more.
 Learn from PhDs who’ve made the transition and ask for referrals.